An anti-ageing substance that supports healthy bones and blood vessels.

 Amongst a selection of 564 postmenopausal women from this study, it was also discovered that the women who ate most K2 had less calcification of the arteries supplying the heart muscle – a condition that leads to stiffer arteries and potentially to, for example, a heart attack.
 Several studies have now generated the same results: Consuming foods with a high content of vitamin K2 (some dairy products/ fermented cheeses and soybeans/natto) has a positive effect on cardiovascular health.
 The latest clinical study conducted on vitamin K2/MK-7 revealed that K2/MK-7 has a good effect on stiff arteries – so-called arterial stiffness.
 Arterial stiffness is shown in several studies to be an independent risk factor for developing cardiovascular diseases, and it occurs relatively often with increased age.
 Loss of elasticity in the arteries is connected to the risk of high blood pressure, a phenomenon that affects large parts of the older population.

 Vitamin K2 is a substance that also delays the development of age-related osteoporosis.

-A study that was published in Thrombosis and Haemostasis in February 2015 showed that the 120 women that took vitamin K2/MK-7 for a period of three years showed a reduction in arterial stiffness while the same amount of women that received a placebo (capsules without vitamin K2), show an increase in arterial stiffness.
-Since arterial stiffness develops over time, it is important that such studies are conducted over enough time for the effect to show itself.
+A study that was published in Thrombosis and Haemostasis in February 2015 showed that the 120 women that took vitamin K2/MK-7 for a period of three years showed a reduction in arterial stiffness while the same amount of women that received a placebo (capsules without vitamin K2) show an increase in arterial stiffness.
+Since arterial stiffness develops over time, such studies must be conducted over enough time for the effect to show itself.

-The study was conducted under controlled conditions and confirms the previously mentioned positive effects: regular consumption of vitamin K2 seems to reduce the risk of developing cardiovascular problems.
+The study was conducted under controlled conditions and confirmed the previously mentioned positive effects: regular consumption of vitamin K2 reduces the risk of developing cardiovascular problems.
 This study also shows that women who already have stiff arteries can reduce this development with the help of vitamin K2.